InputUsername/rescrobbled/README.md

     If the filter script does not return any output, the current track will be ignored.

     A number of example scripts can be found in the [`filter-script-examples`](https://github.com/InputUsername/rescrobbled/tree/master/filter-script-examples) directory.

+- `use-track-start-timestamp`

+    By default, tracks are submitted with a timestamp of the submission time.
+By setting `use-track-start-timestamp` to `true`, tracks are instead submitted with the time the track originally started playing.
+This is currently Last.fm-only.

 - `[[listenbrainz]]`